Virginia Car Accident Lawyer

 Distracted Driving

-One of the top causes of car accidents in Virginia, the NHTSA reported that over 3,142 people were killed in motor vehicle accidents due to distracted driving in 2020 alone.
+One of the main causes of car accidents in Virginia, the NHTSA reported that over 3,142 people were killed in motor vehicle accidents due to distracted driving in 2020 alone.
 Drivers can be distracted by anything – navigating directions, eating, putting on makeup, taking a phone call, and talking to other passengers.

 However, one of the most dangerous forms of distracted driving is texting while driving.
 The average text message takes about five seconds to read.
 If the driver is going 55 mph, then the five seconds it takes to read the text is like driving the length of a football field with your eyes closed.
 The best way to prevent yourself from distracted driving is simply to stay focused on the road.
 Set your phone to an automatic away message while you’re driving so you’re not even notified of text messages.
 Driving a vehicle is a huge responsibility.
 Keep your eyes on the road at all times.